talmeym/regurgitator-core-json/README.md

 }
 ```

-the optional ``as-index`` returns the size zero-indexed, eg. 3 items returning a value of 2. without this attribute, the processor can be in-lined, as shown above.
+the optional ``as-index`` property returns the size zero-indexed, eg. 3 items returning a value of 2. without this attribute, the processor can be in-lined, as shown above.

 ```json
 {